CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Monitor-WJH-Events.md

    {{<img src="/images/netq/netq-configuration-profile-updated.png" alt="modal describing WJH event capture options" width="500px">}}

 5. By default, WJH includes all drop reasons and severities.
-Uncheck any drop reasons or severity you *do not* want to use to generate WJH events, then click **Done**.
+Uncheck any drop reasons or severity you *do not* want to generate WJH events, then click **Done**.

 6. Click **Add** to save the configuration profile, or click **Close** to discard it.